MikeRogers0/Talks/slides/Seeding-Data-In-Ruby-On-Rails/slides.md

 ---
 <!-- _class: lead -->
 <!--
-Rails has some built in commands to make this easier for us, and also their is the awesome bin/setup fil.e -->
+Rails has some built in commands to make this easier for us, and also their is the awesome bin/setup file.

+Recently I've been getting into the mindset that every time a developer changes branches, they should feel confident in the `bin/setup` file to rebuild a fresh environment.
+I think that's something awesome to aim for.
+-->

 # What Are Seeds?